Can sweeping your own chimney invalidate your home insurance?

 Nothing says cosy quite like a roaring fire in your own front room, but having a working chimney means making sure it’s well maintained and doesn’t pose a fire hazard.

-Sadly, figures from the Home Office’s Incident Recording System reveals that around 4,000 home fires start in chimneys each year – so what are the rules when it comes to sweeping your chimney, and can it have an affect on your home insurance policy?
+Figures from the Home Office’s Incident Recording System reveal that around 4,000 home fires start in chimneys each year in the UK.
+So what are the rules when it comes to sweeping your chimney, and can it affect your home insurance policy?

 Do I have to sweep my chimney for home insurance purposes?